When Was the Last Time You Gave Your Eyes a Break?

-Reducing Digital Eye Strain
+How to Reduce Digital Eye Strain

-The American Optometric Association suggests that individuals who use digital devices follow the 20/20/20 rule: Every 20 minutes, you should take a 20 second break and shift your focus to an object that is at least 20 feet away from you.
+The American Optometric Association suggests following the 20-20-20 rule: Every 20 minutes, you should take a 20-second break and shift your focus to an object that is at least 20 feet away from you.